SirGnip/arcade_screensaver_framework/README.md

 # Arcade Screen Saver Framework

-A very simple Python framework for making screen savers for Windows.
-Uses the [Arcade](https://github.com/pythonarcade/arcade) 2D video game library.
+A very simple Python framework that allows you to write official Windows screen savers using Python and the [Arcade](https://github.com/pythonarcade/arcade) 2D video game library.

 Most Arcade applications that use the class-centric Arcade API (ex: derive a window from `arcade.Window`) can be made into a Windows screen saver.
 Usually, it is as simple as adding the framework import to your existing application and creating your window with `window = screensaver_framework.create_saver_win(MyGameClass)`

 This framework provides your app:
 * What it needs to interface with Windows so your Arcade application is seen as an official Windows screen saver.
 * Input event handling to automatically exit the application when any keyboard or mouse input is detected.
-* Handling of multi-monitor setups (draws screen saver on largest screen)
+* Handling of multi-monitor setups (draws screen saver visuals on largest monitor)
 * An included installation script that takes your Arcade application and:
-    * Bundles it into a one-file executable (via PyInstaller) necessary for Windows screen savers
+    * Bundles it into a one-file .exe (via PyInstaller) necessary for Windows screen savers
     * Installs the bundle in the appropriate place with the appropriate name so that Windows can find it.

 # Quick start